Mouthy Money editor Edmund Greaves meets author and entrepreneur Robert Gardner to find out about…Read More →

-Households will have small victories to cheer as Rishi Sunak has delivered his Spring Statement, addressing some worries about the cost-of-living crisis.
+Households will have small victories to cheer following Rishi Sunak’s Spring Statement, addressing some worries about the cost-of-living crisis.

 Sunak has announced measures including raising the threshold at which people pay national insurance (NI) and cutting fuel duty to help workers and households with the rising cost of living.

 But critics suggest his measures don’t go far enough to alleviate the rising cost of everyday living.

 Rishi Sunak’s Spring Statement – at a glance

 Here is a quick look at the most important decisions in the budget:

 - From July, the National Insurance threshold will rise to £12,570 (it had been scheduled to rise from £9,568 to £9.880), equalising it with the income tax threshold.

 - Income tax will be cut by the end of the parliament in 2024 – when the basic rate will drop from 20% to 19% if the Government meets its financial goals.

 - The Chancellor has doubled the Household Support Fund to £1 billion